MatrixAI/Haskell-Demo/README.md

 :module ModuleName
 ```

+The `cabal v2-repl target` command can be too heavy weight especially if you're modifying just 1 module in the entire codebase.
+And it can be problematic when you are breaking type signatures.

+So instead use `ghci ModuleA/ModuleB` to load up just that module and its dependencies.

 ## FFI

 This project also demonstrates how to use the FFI.
 C source files are located in `csrc`, while the C headers are in `include`.